airbr/golang-hugo-blog/content/uses/index.md

 ---
 title: Tools I use
-date: 2024-04-21 12:00:00
+date: 2024-08-08 12:00:00
-description: "Good tools IMO"
+description: "Good tools in my view"
 ---

 This is a non-exhaustive list of some stuff I use in a topic based order.
-People have asked me what I use:
+People have asked me what I use.
+Click on the arrows for a dropdown explanation of why.

 ### OS